Jessica123-cell/portfolio-3d-unity-unreal/Computer-Vision/Real-Time Firearm Detection/README.md

 ![Firearmvideo](https://github.com/user-attachments/assets/a9bb88f1-9ebc-43c5-b7bf-e835ead76619)

 ## Project Overview

-This project focuses on **automatic firearm detection** using computer vision and deep learning.
-It combines **real-time object detection**, **IP camera video surveillance**, and **augmented reality** to address two strategic use cases:
+This project presents a **computer vision–based firearm detection system** developed for **training and security applications**, combining **deep learning, augmented reality, and intelligent video surveillance**.

+The initial objective was to support **cadets of the Royal Military Academy (Morocco)** in learning to **safely recognize, assemble, and disassemble firearms** using an immersive augmented reality training environment.

+In the training scenario:
+- The student wears a **mixed-reality headset (Meta Quest 3)** equipped with a camera
+- The system detects the firearm held by the user in real time
+- The detected weapon name is displayed
+- An instructional video demonstrating the **assembly and disassembly procedure** of the recognized weapon is automatically projected

+The project was later extended to a **security-oriented application** by integrating **IP camera streams** in order to perform **automatic firearm detection in surveillance environments**.

+This dual-use design addresses both:
--  **Immersive military training** using augmented reality
+- **Immersive military training**
--  **Security-oriented monitoring** through intelligent video surveillance systems
+- **Intelligent video surveillance for security purposes**

-Two detection models were developed and evaluated:
-- A **YOLOv8 model trained locally**
-- A **multi-class detection model trained and deployed on Roboflow**

 ---

+## Use Cases

+### 1. Immersive Military Training (Augmented Reality)

+- Real-time firearm recognition using the headset camera
+- Automatic identification of weapon type
+- Display of contextual training content:
+  - Weapon name
+  - Video demonstrating safe assembly and disassembly procedures
+- Objective:
+  - Improve learning efficiency
+  - Enhance safety during weapon handling training

+### 2. Intelligent Video Surveillance (Security Extension)

+- Firearm detection in **real-time IP camera streams**
+- Automatic analysis of surveillance footage
+- Intended for:
+  - Security monitoring
+  - Threat awareness
+  - Future alert and automation systems

+---

+## Detection Models

+Two detection approaches were developed and evaluated:

+### YOLOv8 Model (Local Training)

+- Single-class firearm detection
+- Focused on: `Glock 19`
+- Trained locally using Ultralytics YOLOv8

+### Roboflow Multi-Class Model

+- Multi-weapon detection
+- Trained and deployed on Roboflow cloud platform
+- Selected for deployment due to:
+  - Higher class diversity
+  - Easier integration with Node-RED and IP camera pipelines

+---

 ## Project Objectives

-- Detect firearms automatically in images and video streams
+- Automatically detect firearms in images and video streams
-- Classify specific weapon types
+- Recognize and classify specific weapon types
 - Deploy detection in:
-  - real-time **IP camera surveillance systems**
-  - an **augmented reality training application**
+  - Augmented reality training systems
+  - Real-time IP camera surveillance
-- Provide a scalable technical foundation for security and training applications
+- Provide a scalable technical foundation for:
+  - Military training
+  - Security monitoring
+  - Future automation and alert systems

 ---